krkn-chaos/krkn/README.md

 - [Cluster Shut Down Scenarios](docs/cluster_shut_down_scenarios.md)

 ### Kraken scenario pass/fail criteria and report
 It's important to make sure to check if the targeted component recovered from the chaos injection and also if the Kubernetes/OpenShift cluster is healthy as failures in one component can have an adverse impact on other components.
 Kraken does this by:
 - Having built in checks for pod and node based scenarios to ensure the expected number of replicas and nodes are up.
 It also supports running custom scripts with the checks.
 - Leveraging [Cerberus](https://github.com/openshift-scale/cerberus) to monitor the cluster under test and consuming the aggregated go/no-go signal to determine pass/fail.
 It is highly recommended to turn on the Cerberus health check feature avaliable in Kraken.
 Instructions on installing and setting up Cerberus can be found [here](https://github.com/openshift-scale/cerberus#installation).
 Once Cerberus is up and running, set cerberus_enabled to True and cerberus_url to the url where Cerberus publishes go/no-go signal in the Kraken config file.
+- Leveraging [kube-burner](docs/alerts.md) alerting feature to fail the runs in case of critical alerts.

 ### Performance monitoring